Chippewa County International Airport

 It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2017–2021, in which it is categorized as a non-hub primary commercial service facility.

-The airport received $1.1 million in 2020 as part of the federal CARES act to combat the COVID-19 pandemic.
+The airport received $1.1 million in 2020 as part of the CARES Act to combat the COVID-19 pandemic.
 The money went towards helping maintain operations and complete upgrades during the pandemic-induced travel downturn.